At least 1 suspect in shooting of several officers in North Carolina is dead, police say

 CHARLOTTE, N.C.
-(AP) — Several officers on a task force trying to serve a warrant in a suburban Charlotte, North Carolina, neighborhood were shot Monday afternoon, police said.
+(AP) — Several officers on a task force trying to serve a warrant in a suburban Charlotte, North Carolina, neighborhood were shot Monday afternoon and a suspect in the shooting was found dead inside a home, police said.

-Officers from several agencies in the U.S. Marshals Task Force were carrying out the operation in a suburban neighborhood when “a subject” began firing at them and multiple officers were shot, the Charlotte-Mecklenburg Police Department said in a post on X.
+Officers from several agencies in the U.S. Marshals Task Force were carrying out the operation in the residential area when someone began firing at them and multiple officers were shot, the Charlotte-Mecklenburg Police Department said in a post on X.

-Gunfire continued for several minutes.
-A SWAT team was in the neighborhood on the east side of the city, police said.
+Three hours after the gunfire, police said one person suspected in the shooting was found dead by a SWAT team clearing the home on the east side of the city, according to police.
+They said two others inside the home were being questioned.

-Nearly two hours after the shooting started, police said the scene was still unsafe and promised an update with more information “as soon as the situation stabilizes.”
+Gunfire continued for several minutes after the initial shooting.
+Authorities did not say exactly how many officers were struck by gunfire or elaborate on their conditions.

+After the home was cleared, the helicopter pilot said he couldn't show the front lawn of the home because the scene was too disturbing.
+Several armored vehicles were on nearby lawns and driveways of the older suburban neighborhood of a tree-lined street with brick homes.

-Many roads in the area were closed so ambulances could get to hospitals faster.
+Many roads in the area including Interstate 77 were closed so ambulances could get to hospitals faster.
 TV footage showed ambulances speeding to hospitals with several vehicles with sirens on both in front and behind them.

 Kiashia Williams was driving home when she heard several shots separated by a few seconds.